apluslms/moodle-mod_astra/astra/README.md

   exercise results and submitted input, and zip archive of the submitted files), but there is no REST API for programmatic access.
 - LTI exercise: exercise that connects to the exercise service using the LTI protocol.
+  (However, Moodle has its own native activity for LTI exercises.)
+- The following exercise settings: confirm the level, difficulty, unofficial submissions (after the deadline or after reaching the submission attempt limit)
+- Enrollment questionnaires: Moodle has its own course enrollment features and Astra does not interfere with those in any way.
+- Showing the exercise model solution or template files from the navigation bar in the exercise page.
+- A+ course settings such as lifesupport time, archive time, head URLs, and custom content in the course front page.
+- A+ teacher's management features: visualizations of the course data (Astra stores points in the Moodle Gradebook, though).
+- Student tags (in A+, teachers can add tags to students and filter course participants based on the tags).
+- A+ batch assessment with a JSON dump (which creates new graded submissions to students)

 Moodle block plugin: block_astra_setup